Emotion vs Styled Components

 Exploring the Capabilities of Emotion

 Emotion, on the other hand, provides a flexible and performant alternative for CSS-in-JS.
 It offers a developer-friendly approach with various ways to style your components.
-Emotion supports both string and object styles, further enhancing its flexibility:
+Emotion is very flexible as it supports both string and object styles:

 const { css } = require('@emotion/core')